yanbinc2/ME_alg/README.md

     Inputs: following files specified by the path are the input data.
 The files presented here are provided as examples for instructional guidance.
 The users can input their own data based on their specific applications.

-       PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> This is the data file to specify the region index.
+       PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> the data file to specify the entire region index.

-       PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle' --> This is the true labels for the accuracy evaluation.
+       PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle' --> the true labels for the accuracy evaluation.

-       PATH6='./Data/NCT_VGG16_K200_mergedseedclasslabels_version2.txt' --> This is the merged results given by the phase 4.
+       PATH6='./Data/NCT_VGG16_K200_mergedseedclasslabels_version2.txt' --> the merged results ("nmergeoutcomes" and "mergedclasslabels") given by the phase 4.

-       PATH7='./Data/region_for_phaseIV.pickle'  --> This is the file to setup the initial conditions.
+       PATH7='./Data/region_for_phaseIV.pickle'  --> the initial conditions.

+       NUM_CASE: to indicate how many cases in the merged seed regions outcomes.

+       DATASET: to specify the datasets.

+       INTE_bool: the switch to specify the intergration netwrok mode or single network mode.

+       ITE_FROM: the start point of the loop.
+This is for the special case or debugging.

-    Outputs: output the accuracy table.
+    Outputs: output the accuracy tables.

 5. "CNN_Modules_1D.py"